Sundanese vs Cebuano

 Sundanese vs Cebuano Difficulty

 The Sundanese vs Cebuano difficulty level basically depends on the number of Sundanese Alphabets and Cebuano Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Sundanese and Cebuano are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Sundanese and Cebuano, which language is harder to learn?
-Time required to learn Sundanese is Not Available while to learn Cebuano time required is 3 weeks.
+Time required to learn Sundanese is 40 weeks while to learn Cebuano time required is 3 weeks.